apify/apify-actor-docker/README.md

 ```

-**TODO: Setup Circle CI to do this automatically, development branch is beta, master is latest**
+**TODO: Setup Circle CI to do this automatically on commit, development branch corresponds to beta, master to latest**